dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 In my experience, speed is often not a critical factor in scientific R&D programming development.
 For ML purposes, languages like Python have best in class libraries that get things done efficiently and correctly.
 This isn’t to say that there aren’t cases where speed really matters – I have developed Julia projects that reduced program run times from 30 minutes to less than a second and this was a substantial and meaningful result for the project.
 In most cases, speed is not a sufficient concern to warrant thinking about a new language.
 So then, why Julia?<br><br>

-## Project Management and Reproducibility
+## Native Project Management and Reproducibility
 <br>
 In the sciences, reproducibility and organization are perhaps the most important component of good research.
 This is generally true for most applications – which is why languages like Rust and Julia have robust environment management built directly into the language as a core feature.<br><br>